Large-Norm Solutions and the Relaxation-Time Limit for Quantum Hydrodynamics on the Two-Dimensional Torus: Definitions and preliminaries

 and

 for almost every $t\in[0,T)$ and $(x_1,x_2)\in\T^2$.
 Then we define the phase function $S$ to be the solution of the gradient equation \eqref{eq:gradS}, which can be explicitly written as

 \end{defn}

-\begin{rem} The zero-average condition in \eqref{eq:avrg0} is needed to make $S$ a periodic function on $\T^2$, however Definition \ref{def:phase} is still valid without this requirement.
+\begin{rem} The zero-average condition in \eqref{eq:avrg0} is needed to ensure that $S$ is periodic on $\T^2$; however, Definition \ref{def:phase} remains valid without this requirement.
 Moreover, condition \eqref{eq:avrg0} is preserved by the dynamics of \eqref{eq:QHD_md}.
-If we assume that the initial velocity $v_0$ satisfies condition \eqref{eq:avrg0}, then by taking the curl and the directional integral of the second equation in \eqref{eq:QHD_md} respectively, we can show that \eqref{eq:avrg0} also holds for the solution $v(t)$. \end{rem}
+Indeed, if the initial velocity $v_0$ satisfies condition \eqref{eq:avrg0}, then by taking, respectively, the curl and the directional averages of the second equation in \eqref{eq:QHD_md}, one can show that \eqref{eq:avrg0} also holds for the solution $v(t)$. \end{rem}